The Federal Court's jurisdiction - its scope of authority to hear and decide issues - extends across the federal landscape.

 The Federal Court has exclusive jurisdiction to review the legality of actions of most federal offices, boards, commissions, and tribunals.
 On this basis, most government decisions at the federal level may be challenged in the Federal Court, including but not limited to decisions regarding:

-- immigration and refugee matters
+- citizenship, immigration and refugee matters

 - official languages